 Either way, soon enough the same old challenge that HR and operational leaders had on their desks before the pandemic will be there again – how to best connect, support, develop and motivate every individual, where ‘best’ equates to quickly, easily, cost-effectively, compliantly, sustainably.
 Because place of work doesn’t matter in the scheme of things, it all comes down to people.

 Even prior to Covid, analysts Gartner were tipping employee experience as a ‘one to watch’ category in 2021 – a nod to employees’ evolving expectations, maybe even entitlements, around their job of work.
-All of which makes a nextgen app predicated on employee experience – a single digital space with ‘go-to’ appeal for everyone thanks to its onboard tools, content, style and personalisation – looking like the ‘one to have’ moving forward.
-A prediction we do have confidence in.
+In reviewing the employee engagement software choices, HRs and COOs may well be drawn to apps predicated on employee experience – that single digital space with ‘go-to’ appeal for everyone thanks to its onboard tools, content, style and personalisation.
+Now there's a prediction we do have confidence in.